- DaVinci Resolve 12.5 User Guide

 - Supported Video formats and codecs include but are not limited to: avi, r3d, m2ts, mp4, mxf, prores, dnxhd, mxf, dpx, cin, exr, mov, etc.

 - Some of the most commonly processed image file formats are: .tif, .psd, .png, .dng, .jpg, .exr and .dpx.

 - It also allows FCPXML/EDL/AAF files.

-- Popular audio file formats supported by DVR: AAC, MP4, AIFF, WAVE and Broadcast Wave etc.
+- Popular audio file formats (file extensions) supported by DVR: wav, aiff, mov, mp3, mp4, mxf, r3d, aac etc.

 Once you have created your project, then simply click on Preferences at top left corner of DVR.

 Step 1: Set your hard drive for DVR interaction and then check the option “automatically display attached storage locations”.

 Step 2: Search for your desired files in the Media Storage Browser, the viewer window will help you to preview all selections.

 Step 3: Now select your required file and simply drag and drop the file from the Media Browser window to the Media Pool.

 Step 4: If you want to customize the project settings, do it now by clicking the option Change to change the settings.